 Ask your doctor about your risk for developing prostate cancer.
 Some points to discuss include:

 - what medical screening tests you should have as you age

 - dietary recommendations

-Tell your doctor if you are just beginning a new exercise program, or if you the following symptoms:
+Tell your doctor if you’re just beginning a new exercise program, or if you have the following symptoms: